CLALS co-hosts a panel discussion on U.S.-Cuba bilateral relations at the University of Ottawa.

 - In January 2015, CLALS convened a workshop for experts in the Washington, D.C. area to discuss the opportunities for and obstacles to advancing normalized relations.

 Cuba Initiative: 2014

-- During Fall 2014, CLALS has welcomed our first Cuban research fellow, Alejandro Perdomo, sponsored in collaboration with our colleagues at the Washington Office on Latin America (WOLA).
-During his fellowship, Perdomo has received the full institutional sport of CLALS and been connected to diverse policymakers and activists across WOLA's practitioner networks.
-Perdomo has recently accepted invitations to deliver lectures in Champaign, Baltimore, Boston and Chicago about the challenges and opportunities of US-Cuba relations.
-He is also scheduled to be a guest speaker in a number of graduate-level classes at AU, with the goal of raising awareness of Cuban scholarship and culture.
+- During Fall 2014, CLALS welcomed our first Cuban research fellow, Alejandro Perdomo, sponsored in collaboration with our colleagues at the Washington Office on Latin America (WOLA).
+During his fellowship, Perdomo received the full institutional sport of CLALS and connected to diverse policymakers and activists across WOLA's practitioner networks.
+Perdomo accepted invitations to deliver lectures in Champaign, Baltimore, Boston and Chicago about the challenges and opportunities of US-Cuba relations.
+He also spoke at a number of graduate-level classes at AU, with the goal of raising awareness of Cuban scholarship and culture.

 - In September 2014, CLALS Director Eric Hershberg, Prof. William LeoGrande, and Geoff Thale (a Senior Program Officer at Washington Office on Latin America) participated in a panel discussion with Canadian diplomats, scholars and practitioners at the University of Ottawa, concerning the much-debated participation of Cuba in the upcoming OAS Presidential Summit in Panama.
 The Ottawa event was co-sponsored by the Coordinadora Regional de Investigaciones Economicas y Sociales, the University of Ottawa, and the Latin American Study Group of the Canadian International Council.